webrecorder/browsertrix/frontend/docs/docs/user-guide/running-crawl.md

 ### Stopping

-Stopping a crawl will throw away the crawl queue but otherwise gracefully end the process and save anything that has been collected.
-Stopped crawls show up in **Archived Items** and can be used like any other item in the app.
+Stopping a crawl will gracefully finish crawling the open page and save all content that has been captured so far.
+Stopped crawls are shown in **Archived Items** and can be used like any other archived item in the app, such as being added to collections.

 ### Canceling